valkey-io/valkey-doc/docs/data-types/streams.md

 As `XTRIM` is an explicit command, the user is expected to know about the possible shortcomings of different trimming strategies.

-Another useful eviction strategy that may be added to `XTRIM` in the future, is to remove by a range of IDs to ease use of `XRANGE` and `XTRIM` to move data from Redis to other storage systems if needed.
+Another useful eviction strategy that may be added to `XTRIM` in the future, is to remove by a range of IDs to ease use of `XRANGE` and `XTRIM` to move data from Valkey to other storage systems if needed.

 ## Special IDs in the streams API

-You may have noticed that there are several special IDs that can be used in the Redis API.
+You may have noticed that there are several special IDs that can be used in the Valkey API.
 Here is a short recap, so that they can make more sense in the future.

 The first two special IDs are `-` and `+`, and are used in range queries with the `XRANGE` command.
 Those two IDs respectively mean the smallest ID possible (that is basically `0-1`) and the greatest ID possible (that is `18446744073709551615-18446744073709551615`).
 As you can see it is a lot cleaner to write `-` and `+` instead of those numbers.